bibekanandadatta/JHU-Dissertation-Template/README.md

   - `\mylistoftables:` to print the list of tables.
   - `\mylistoffigures:` to print the list of figures.

-- Currently, the template does not have any specific settings or package options to print the List of Algorithms, List of Supplementary Materials, the List of Abbreviations, and the List of Symbols, etc. However, you can look into `glossaries`, `glossaries-extra`, and `tocloft` packages to define custom lists to be printed.
+- Currently, the template does not have any specific settings or package options to print the List of Algorithms, the List of Abbreviations, and the List of Symbols, List of Supplementary Materials, etc. However, you can look into `glossaries`, `glossaries-extra`, and `tocloft` packages to define custom lists to be printed.
 This might take a little bit of time to do.

 ### Main text

-- Try not to use math expressions for chapter, section, subsection, and subsection titles.
-If it throws any warning, you can use the following command
+- It is a good practice not to use math expressions for chapter, section, subsection, and subsection titles.
+But if you have absolutely have to do it, you may encounter warning given by hyperref package.
+To resolve, you can use the following command:
     ``` latex
     \texorpdfstring{your-math-expression}{expression-for-bookmark}
     ```
+-

 - You can add quotes to the chapter followed by the chapter label and title using the `epigraph` package.
 Examples are shown in two different chapters of the template.
   - Currently, the maximum length for the epigraph is set to be `0.65\textwidth` which can be changed by specifying the variable `\MaxQuoteWidth`.
 You can make it shorter or longer depending on your needs and/or preferences.